 Prior to Pacific, he was the Assistant Strength and Conditioning Coach at San Jose State for one season.
 He started his post-graduate career at Pacific, where he served as the Assistant Director of Athletic Performance for two years.
 Smith also worked at five NFL training camps with the 49ers and two for the NHL's Nashville Predators.

 He served two years as the Graduate Assistant for Strength and Conditioning at the University of North Dakota.

 Smith graduated from Miami University with a BA in Exercise Science in 1995.
-Smith married the former Maggie Lamb in 2005 and the couple has two sons, Cooper (5) and Gradyn (3).
+Smith married the former Maggie Lamb, who also works as a sports performance coach at Marquette, in 2005 and the couple has two sons, Cooper (10) and Grady (8).